Peter Gelb: Awards and recognitions

 In 2013, Gelb received the Sanford Prize from the Yale School of Music, and was named Chevalier de la Légion d’honneur by the French President.
 In 2019, he received the Gold Medal from the National Institute of Social Sciences.
-On May 28, 2020, Italian President Sergio Mattarella decorated Mr. Gelb as an Ufficiale nell’Ordine della Stella d’Italia.
+On May 28, 2020, Italian President Sergio Mattarella decorated Gelb as an Ufficiale nell’Ordine della Stella d’Italia.
 He was awarded the Order of Merit, Ukraine, by President Volodymyr Zelensky in August 2022.